nickmflorin/happybudget-api/README.md

 ##### Python Version

-Install [`pyenv`](https://github.com/pyenv/pyenv-virtualenv) first.
+First, you need to install [`pyenv`](https://github.com/pyenv/pyenv-virtualenv), a Python version manager for development.
 This will allow you to manage your Python version on a project basis.

 ```bash
 $ brew install pyenv